East Antrim (UK Parliament constituency): Boundaries

-Prior to the 2010 general election the Boundary Commission originally proposed two significant changes for East Antrim.
+Prior to the 2010 general election, the Boundary Commission originally proposed two significant changes for East Antrim.
 In the south of the constituency it was proposed to transfer a further part of Newtownabbey to the North Belfast constituency whilst in the north the seat would have gained the Glens and Ballycastle in Moyle district from North Antrim.
-East Antrim would have been renamed 'Antrim Coast & Glens'.
-However this latter part of the proposal raised many questions, with some already arguing that the Glens have no natural ties to Jordanstown (and in 1995 the previous Boundary Commission cited this very reason when rejecting such a proposal).

-Following consultation and revising the recommendations, the new boundaries for East Antrim were confirmed and passed through Parliament by the Northern Ireland Parliamentary Constituencies Order as follows:
+East Antrim would have been renamed Antrim Coast and Glens.
+However, this latter part of the proposal raised many questions, with some already arguing that the Glens have no natural ties to Jordanstown (and in 1995 the previous Boundary Commission cited this very reason when rejecting such a proposal).
+Following consultation and revising the recommendations, the new boundaries for East Antrim were confirmed.
+The constituency boundaries were amended again by the 2023 review of Westminster constituencies, and first contested at the 2024 general election.